-For the second step, human interaction or looking glasses can be used in order to find out whether local filtering, remote filtering, or selective propagation was performed on the more specific prefix.
-We are not aware, at the time of this writing, of any openly available tool that can automatically perform this operation.
+For the second step, one can rely on human interaction or looking glasses to find out whether local filtering, remote filtering, or selective propagation was performed on the more specific prefix.
+The authors are not aware, at the time of this writing, of any openly available tool that can automatically perform this operation.